Slope with Water Table

 - You will then see the Hydraulic Assignments dialog.
 Select OK to assign the Water Table to all materials:

-- To check the water table assignment, you can go to the Define Materials dialog and select the Water Parameters tab for Material 1 to ensure the water table is assigned.
+- To check the water table assignment, go to the Define Materials dialog and select the Water Parameters tab for Material 1.

-The Bishop safety factor is now close to 1.0.
+The Bishop safety factor is now below 1.0.